 But while the marlin here is smaller, they’re still marlin.
 They range from 10-30kgs and swim faster than Michael Phelps on a jet-ski.

 During peak times you can catch up to 35 blue or black marlin in a day.
 That’s a whole lotta fun.

-When to go: August to September (use this as a warm up before heading to Cairns), however this is the peak time.
+When to go: August to September (use this as a warm-up before heading to Cairns), however, this is the peak time.
 You can fish for juvenile marlin as early as April.

-How to catch them: KEKOA Charters operate out of Townsville from August to September to catch juvenile black marlin.
+How to catch them: KEKOA Charters operate out of Townsville from August to September to catch a juvenile black marlin.
 With 28 years worth of experience they are as close to a “sure thing” as you can get in the fishing world.